 Above-average protein.
 Near-average fat.
 And below-average carbs when compared to a typical dry dog food.

-When you consider the protein-boosting effect of the lentils, peas and garbanzo beans, this looks like the profile of a kibble still containing a moderate amount of meat.
+When you consider the protein-boosting effect of the lentils, peas and garbanzo beans, this looks like the profile of a kibble still containing a notable amount of meat.

-Acana Singles (Canada) is a dry dog food using a moderate amount of named meat meals as its main source of animal protein, thus earning the brand 4.5 stars.
+Acana Singles (Canada) is a grain-free dry dog food using a notable amount of named meat meals as its dominant source of animal protein, thus earning the brand 4.5 stars.

 However, it’s unfortunate the company chose to include so much plant-based protein in its recipe.
 Otherwise, we would have been compelled to award this product a higher rating.

 The following list (if present) includes all dog food recalls since 2009 directly related to this Champion Petfoods product.
 If there are no recalls listed in this section, we have not yet reported any events.

 A Final Word

 The Dog Food Advisor is privately owned.
 We do not accept money, gifts, samples or other incentives in exchange for special consideration in preparing our reviews.

 However, we do receive a referral fee from online retailers (like Chewy or Amazon) when readers click over to their website from ours.
 This policy helps support the operation of our blog and keeps access to all our content free to the public.

 For more information, please visit our Disclaimer and Disclosure page.